Types of Symmetries of Knots: Introduction

 One might hope that all types arise as symmetries of hyperbolic knots.
 We go further and make the following conjecture. \begin{conjecture} Let $G$ be a finite cyclic or dihedral group.
 For each $G$-symmetry type of a prime knot, there is a $G$-symmetric hyperbolic knot $K$ with that type and for which $G$ is the full symmetry group of $K$. \end{conjecture} The condition that $G$ is the ``full symmetry group of $K$'' can be stated in several ways.
 For instance, it means that an induced map $G \to \Out(\pi_1(S^3 \sm K))$ (see Section \ref{sec:relNonRigid}) is an isomorphism, or alternatively it means that any symmetric structure on a knot equivalent to $K$, say by a group $H$, can be conjugated by means of an element $d \in \Diff^+(S^3)$ to consist of actions by a subgroup of $G$.

-The most difficult types for this conjecture seem to be \hyperlink{FPer}{FPer} and \hyperlink{SIFP}{SIFP}, which is to say the types containing a freely periodic symmetry.
+The most difficult types for this conjecture seem to be \hyperlink{GFPer}{GFPer} and \hyperlink{SIFP}{SIFP}, which is to say the types containing a freely periodic symmetry.
 It is possible to produce infinite families of knots having these symmetry types for all applicable values of the parameters $(a,b)$, but it is difficult to prove that the knots in these families are hyperbolic and do not possess extraneous symmetries.